akoenig/prisma-kubernetes-deployment/readme.md

 ## 3.2 Deploying the Service

-Before diving into this section a short recap as well: Our MySQL database pod is running now and available within the cluster internally.
+Before diving into this section, here's a short recap.

+Our MySQL database pod is now running and available within the cluster internally.
 Remember, Kubernetes assigns a local IP address to the `Pod` so that another application could access the database.

 Now, imagine a scenario in which your database crashes.
 The cluster management system will take care of that situation and schedules the `Pod` again.
 In this case, Kubernetes will assign a different IP address which results in crashes of your applications that are communicating with the database.

-To avoid such a situation, the cluster manager comes with an internal DNS resolution mechanism.
-You have to use a different primitive, called `Service`, to benefit from that mechanism.
+To avoid such a situation, the cluster manager provides an internal DNS resolution mechanism.
+You have to use a different primitive, called `Service`, to benefit from this.
 A service is an internal load balancer that is reachable via the `service name`.
-It's task is to forward the traffic to your `Pod(s)` and make it reachable across the cluster by it's name.
+Its task is to forward the traffic to your `Pod(s)` and make it reachable across the cluster by its name.

 A service definition for our MySQL database would look like: